ossianhanning/FiveMRpServerResources/README.md

 # Source Code
 Hi!
 I'm an ex-developer for The Family RP releasing my part of the source code.
-This is not the full project, but 60+% of the project counted by lines of code ([#](https://i.imgur.com/lHE9VJm.png)) at the time I left in the middle of November.
-I was planning to release this months ago, but just never got around to it.
+This is not the full project, but 60+% of the project counted by lines of code ([#](https://i.imgur.com/lHE9VJm.png)) at the time I left in the middle of November 2017.
+I was planning to release this months earlier, but just never got around to it.

 I have excluded other developers' code from this release as good as I possibly could.
 (Do contact me if there is something else you would like me to see removed or if I did not credit you.)
 Due to this, you will have to fill in the gaps yourself or ask nicely.